nathancatania/website-2020/content/posts/deploy-zscaler-nss-in-azure/index.md

 Ensure you have an existing subscription present, you click **Add** to create one if you need to.

-**Warning!**with any IaaS provider, you have the potential to rack up large charges if you aren't careful!
+**Warning!** You have the potential to rack up large charges if you aren't careful!
 Proceed at your own risk!